blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 }
 ```

 > 💡 As the syntax and validations of Block Schemas are closely related to Entity Types, they have the same `kind` for now.
-We would likely have a distinct `"blockSchema"` kind to make the distinction clear and to allow the two kinds of schemas to diverge.
+We would introduce a distinct `"blockSchema"` kind to make the distinction clear if there were a need for the two kinds of schemas to diverge.

 One clear difference in the new system is that properties are no longer named arbitrarily.
 Every Block Schema property must be a Property Type URI, which means semantic meaning is attached to every key.